Learning English with adventure games

 Why adventure games are good for your English

-As an English learner, you want to see and hear lots of English sentences.
-Adventure games are ideal, because they are based on dialogue.
+Your main goal as an English learner should be to see and hear lots of English sentences (get lots of input).
+This gives you the ability to produce similar sentences yourself.
+Of all videogames, adventure games provide the most input because they are based on dialogue.
 Your character talks to himself, talks to you and talks to other characters.
-Everything depends on dialogue.
+In an adventure game, your progress depends completely on understanding the dialogue.

 - You increase your motivation.
 When you play an adventure game, you are in a situation where knowing English makes you feel good.
 It's simple.
 If you can understand the dialogue, you know what is going on in the game.
 This helps you solve the puzzles and understand the humor.
 You have fun.
 You teach your brain that "English = pleasure", and your motivation increases!